JeffGya/LND/docs/canon/addenda/combat_rounds_mvp.md

 | **Reactions / Conditions** | On-hit events, morale bursts, and conditional skills. |
 | **Persistence Hooks** | Return-to-Sanctum state updates post-battle. |
 | **UI Layer** | Animated timeline for round snapshots. |

+### 8.1.
+Future: Keeper-chosen purifier (post-MVP)

+For MVP, Purify Shrine battles auto-designate a single hero as the **purifier**.
+Only this hero will use the `PURIFY_SHRINE` command; the rest of the party focuses on defending both the shrine and that purifier.

+A preferred post-MVP upgrade is to let the **Keeper** explicitly choose which hero will act as purifier at the start of the shrine stage.
+This creates a strong "protect the purifier" dynamic (who do you trust to guard the flame?) and gives more strategic weight to party composition.

+One possible progression:
+- Early realms: auto-selection only (current behavior).
+- Later, more demanding realms: unlock Keeper choice of purifier as an active decision before the shrine waves begin.

 ---